 When he was performing for Korn and seeing all those people respond to the music, he says it puffs you up inside and makes you feel like “I’m important.”
 He describes the experience as people worshipping him.
 It’s apparent the birth of his daughter had a huge impact on him, but even this experience in and of itself didn’t have the power to change him.
 “I just felt so much love just fill my emotions and I thought I was going to be happy, but I couldn’t stay sober.
 I just didn’t know how,” Welch recalls.

 Welch explains he never wanted to dabble with meth in the first place, after witnessing how it stole his ex-wife’s life.
-He says he despised his ex wife and the mother of his child for choosing drugs over her kid, but then eventually ended up stumbling down the same path she did.
+He says he despised his ex-wife and the mother of his child for choosing drugs over her kid, but then eventually ended up stumbling down the same path she did.
+The drug rehab near Orlando can help overcome drug addiction.

 Welch recalls accepting Jesus at the church service, yet going home to do drugs.
 This time, though, when he looked at his daughter, he knew something was different.
 He remembers the prayer he prayed to Jesus that day: “You know I want to quit.
 You know I want to be a good Dad for this kid.
 She lost her mother to drugs and she’s going to lose me if I don’t quit.”
 He asked Jesus to take the drugs away from him.